 On November 20, 2020, the HHS Office of Inspector General finalized further modifications to the federal Anti-Kickback Statute.
 Under the final rules, the HHS Office of Inspector General added safe harbor protections under the Anti-Kickback Statute for certain coordinated care and value-based arrangements among clinicians, providers, and others, yet removed safe harbor protection for price reductions from pharmaceutical manufacturers to plan sponsors under Part D, either directly or through pharmacy benefit managers, unless the price reduction is required by law.
 The rule also creates a new safe harbor for price reductions reflected at the point-of-sale, as well as a safe harbor for certain fixed fee arrangements between pharmacy benefit managers and manufacturers.
 This rule (with exceptions) became effective January 19, 2021.
 We continue to evaluate what effect, if any, these rules will have on our business.
 CMS issued a final rule, effective on July 9, 2019, that requires direct-to-consumer advertisements of prescription drugs and biological products, for which payment is available through or under Medicare or Medicaid, to include in the advertisement the Wholesale Acquisition Cost, or list price, of that drug or biological product if it is equal to or greater than \$35 for a monthly supply or usual course of treatment.
-Prescription drugs and biological products that are in violation of these requirements will be included on a public list.
-Any adopted health reform measure could reduce the ultimate demand for our products, if approved, or put pressure on our product pricing.
-Individual states in the United States have also become increasingly active in passing legislation and implementing regulations designed to control pharmaceutical product pricing, including price or patient reimbursement constraints, discounts, restrictions on certain product access and marketing cost disclosure and transparency measures, and, in some cases, designed to encourage importation from other countries and bulk purchasing.
-In add
+Prescription drugs and biological products product pricing.
+Individual states in the United States have also become increasingly active in passing legislation and implementing regulations designed to control pharmaceutical product pricing, including price or patient reimbursement constraints, discounts, restrictions on certain product access and marketing cost disclosure and thansparency measures, and, in some cases, designed to encourage importation from other countries and which suppliers will be included in their prescription drug and other healthcare programs.
+We expect that additional state and federal healthcare reform measures will be adopted in the future.

 The delivery of healthcare in the EU, including the establishment and operation of health services and the pricing and reimbursement of medicines, is almost exclusively a matter for national, rather than EU, law and policy.
 National governments and health service providers have different priorities and approaches to the delivery of health care and the pricing and reimbursement of products in that context.
 In general, however, the healthcare budgetary constraints in most EU member states have resulted in restrictions on the pricing and reimbursement of medicines by relevant health service providers.
 Coupled with ever-increasing EU and national regulatory burdens on those wishing to develop and market products, this could prevent or delay marketing approval of our product candidates, restrict or regulate post-approval activities and affect our ability to commercialize any products for which we obtain marketing approval.
-Both in the United States and in the EU, legislative and regulatory proposals have been made to expand post-approval requirements and restrict sales and promotional activities for pharmaceutical products.
+Both in the United States and in the EU, legislative and regulatory proposals have been made to expand post-approval arequirements and promotional activities for pharmaceutical products.
 We do not know whether additional legislative changes will be enacted, or whether the regulations, guidance or interpretations will be changed, or what the impact of such changes on the marketing approvals of our product candidates, if any, may be.